WE CANNOT THANK YOU ENOUGHWatch our video

 Lifeline Puppy Rescue is a 501(c)3 cahritable organization.
 We function ONLY with the help of volunteers and donors and the services we provide and work we do are only as good as our dedicated volunteers and financial support.
 Email us to find out about volunteering, or check out our donations page to help us save more lives!
 And thanks ;) !

-Since our 1993 inception, Lifeline Puppy Rescue has saved 38,000 puppies in the west and midwestern United States from euthanasia at city and county kill shelters.
+Since our 1993 inception, Lifeline Puppy Rescue has saved 50,000 puppies in the west and midwestern United States from euthanasia at city and county kill shelters.
 We are a 501(c)3 organizationand and the largest and longest running facility of our kind in Colorado, with many LIfeline alumni dogs in your neighborhood!
 We are an all-breed rescue which accepts puppies and pregnant moms from 5 states and a network of 33 shelters and affiliated rescue organizations.
 We vet our puppies, treat for anything they may be suffering from, and once healthy, we place them for adoption to find a permanent home.
-Lifeline Puppy Rescue was founded as a no-kill shelter to save the lives of puppies that would otherwise have to be put down because of overpopulation problems in kill shelters.
-To date we have volunteers and animal welfare organizations in multiple states which help to transport puppies in danger, and unwated dogs across the Rocky Mountain region, Kansas, Texas and New Mexico.
+Lifeline Puppy Rescue was founded as a no-kill shelter to save the lives of puppies that would otherwise have to be put down because of overpopulation problems in kill-shelters.
+To date, we have volunteers and animal welfare organizations in multiple states who help to transport unwanted dogs and puppies in danger across the Rocky Mountain Region.
 New puppies are brought in every Tuesday, placed in foster homes when possible and cared for until the right family comes along.
 Lifeline Puppy Rescue is a true and 100 percent no-kill shelter.
 We keep every puppy until they find a home.
 Our vision is to create a world where every puppy has the safety of home and every family has the love of a puppy.